dianaculita/record-finder/README.md

-This repository serves as a POC for building a RESTful go application
+This repository serves as a POC for building a RESTful go application with graph database Neo4J